How to Deal With Someone Who Blames You for Everything

 Remain calm.
 Do not get sarcastic.
 Don’t make faces.
 Don’t make an aggravating sigh.
 Do not walk away—unless you feel that you are in danger.
 If you need to walk away, tell your partner that you want to talk about the issue but that you need time to think.

-If possible, set a time limit for within the next few days to discuss and fix the issue.
+If possible, set a time limit within the next few days to discuss and fix the issue.
+This can help you when someone hurts you but blames you.

 6. Listen